wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 on a failed HTM commit.
 The software path increments the variable to inform hardware paths of an incompatible commit operation.
 It then performs RH2 software commit, and finally decrments the variable.

 RH2 is based on a mixture of BOCC and FOCC.
+The fast hardware path of RH2 uses FOCC to validate against concurrent software path transactions.
 The slow path of RH2 resembles TL2 except that: (1) It explicitly read-locks the read set before performing read validation and after locking the write set in the validation phase; (2) It tries to perform write backs using a hardware transaction.
 If this is not achievable, then it falls back to a "fast-path-slow-read" mode.
 The RH2 hardware path wraps transactional reads and writes in a transaction.
-Reads are not instrumented, while writes are instrumented to keep store addresses and values in a write set (note that in RH1 this is not required)
+Reads are not instrumented, while writes are instrumented to keep store addresses and values in a write set (note that in RH1 this is not required).
+No incremental validation is performed because any write operation on the read set will cause an abort.
+At validation time, the hardware path performs forward OCC: For every item in the write set, it checks whether any of them is read locked.
+If this is the case, then the hardware transaction self aborts.
+Otherwise, it write locks items in the write set